theserverlessway/website/content/tools/formica/_index.md

 ---
+title: Formica
-title: Formica - The CloudFormation client you will love
+subtitle: The CloudFormation client you will love
 weight: 100
 ---